 There were tents pitched on nature strips and on vacant lots.
 It appeared there were no restrictions for this weekend of fun and frivolity.
 We camped up on the street of our friends house.
 We did so without incident … although we were awoken by the singing of a few loud partygoers returning home!
 We have now managed to stay in France for 8 nights for a grand total of €34 euros and I don’t think we’ve made any compromises in doing so.
 So far we are blissfully contented and in the flow of adventure and joy.

 A gathering where both the adults and children communicated in the languages of English, French, Spanish, food, wine, cheese, fun, play, laughter, culture and tradition.
 Our hosts are the purveyors of home made Pavlova’s in France so we were treated to Pav’s for dessert.
-There is nothing humble about a home made pavlova, topped with cream and with whatever seasonal fruit is available.
+There is nothing humble about a home made pavlova, topped with cream and whatever seasonal fruit is available.
 Divine.
 One of the guests also baked the gateaux basque – perfect on the day and perfect the next morning with coffee.
-Cherry flavoured and made from a recipe handed down from grandmothers … not an easy one to replicate.
+It was cherry flavoured and made from a recipe handed down from a grandmother (as I’m told these recipes are) … not an easy one to replicate.

 The evening ended with the kids playing The Game of Life.
 Do you remember this from your childhood?
 It’s a nostalgic one for me, I loved this game.
 My cousin had it – I always looked forward to playing it when we visited.
 There’s something special about being able to rock up with four kids and seeing their day end like this.
 My tribe of wanderlusters skipped contentedly back to the van once the evening concluded.